buzzqw/TUS/OBSS/OBSSv2-eng.md

 ## Distracted - Problems in casting the spell

-If the spellcaster is **Distracted**, tries to hide the casting of magic, is impeded, severely disturbed, is bleeding, grappled, is under attack/threatened while trying to cast a spell, **that is not a Cantrip**, they must pass a **Magic Check**.
+If the spellcaster is **Distracted**, tries to hide the casting of magic, is impeded, severely disturbed, is bleeding, grappled, or has been wounded in the same round while trying to cast a spell, **that is not a Cantrip**, they must pass a **Magic Check**.

 ## Magic Check